george-pearson/website-jekyll/_posts/2019-02-26-svg-line-animations.md

 ---
 layout: post
-title:  "CSS SVG Animations"
+title:  "SVG Line Animations"
-subtitle: "A look at CSS SVG animations"
+subtitle: "A look into how to create SVG line animations using CSS transitions and a bit of JavaScript."
 date:   2019-02-26 11:00:00 +0000
 ---